Return to Diesel Tech Section.

 How Sled Pulling Works

-Sled pulling is a motorsport in which the goal is to pull a heavy sled the farthest distance possible in a straight line.
+Sled pulling is a motorsport in which the goal is to pull a weighted down sled the farthest distance possible in a straight line.
 The vehicle that pulls the sled the farthest is the winner.
-Sled pulling is the same as tractor pulling, but the term sled pulling is more commonly used when discussing trucks in the sport as opposed to tractors.
+Sled pulling is synonomous with tractor or truck pulling, but more commonly used as it does not narrow down what types of vehicles are involved.
+The sport attracts and accomodates a wide variety of vehicle and engine types.

 Trucks are hitched to a weight transfer sledge.
 Drivers spool their turbos before being signaled to start their pull.
 The sled has wheels in the rear and a sliding weight that rests over these wheels.
 As the sled travels, the transfer weight travels toward the front of the sled, increasing the friction force of the sled onto the track and making it more difficult for trucks to overcome the force of the sled.
 Trucks pull until they can no longer overcome the increasing force of the sled and come to a stop.
 The 300 foot mark is considered a full pull.